 Related form: Meal Plan Verification (PDF)

-Temporary Health Conditions Requiring Transportation: Temporary conditions refer to a short time period in which a person is impacted by an injury (i.e., concussion, fracture, sprain), a surgical procedure (i.e., hernia repair, ACL reconstruction), or an illness (i.e., mononucleosis).
+Temporary health conditions requiring transportation: Temporary conditions refer to a short time period in which a person is impacted by an injury (i.e., concussion, fracture, sprain), a surgical procedure (i.e., hernia repair, ACL reconstruction), or an illness (i.e., mononucleosis).
 Health Services can authorize transport assistance from Campus Safety.
-Students are responsible for providing any medical documentation requested from Health Services.
+Campus Safety offers transport assistance to get to/from classes, meals and residences.

-Medical Parking Accommodations: Medical parking may consist of both permanent (semester long) and short term (2-6 week) parking and is entirely contingent upon availability.
-When medical parking is not available, students will be offered transportation with Campus Safety.
+Proximal parking to college residences consists of both permanent (semester long) and short term ( 2-6 week) parking and is entirely contingent upon AVAILABILITY.
+Students with temporary conditions can contact Health Services regarding proximal parking availability, When proximal parking space is not available, students will be offered transportation with Campus Safety.

-Students can request proximal parking as part of the housing accommodation process.
+Students registered with SASS can request proximal parking as part of the housing accommodation process (see above).
 Proximal parking requests must be submitted at the time of the housing accommodation request.
 Students who are approved for proximal parking will be assigned a parking space after vehicle registration in August.

 Students requesting temporary or long term medical parking must first register their vehicle with Campus Safety and secure a parking permit through the on-line registration process.
 There is a fee for vehicle registration.

-Proximal parking to academic buildings is not an accommodation that Kenyon provides; there is no parking available near academic buildings for students.
-Students can park in any of the marked accessible parking spaces on campus with a disability placard from their home state or the state of Ohio.
-View the application for disability placards in the state of Ohio.
+Disability placards: Students can park in any of the marked accessible parking spaces on campus with a disability placard from their home state or the state of Ohio.
+The application for disability placards in the state of Ohio can be found here.